bitbank2/ArmbianIO/README.md

 - References GPIO pins by physical pin number
 - Includes functions for detecting presence of and reading status of on-board key/button (not all boards have one)
-- Swig is used to generate Python bindings (maybe other languages in the future) and includes example using ctypes
+- Python bindings are generated with ctypesgen
+- Java bindings use a simple interface file and JNA

 To build the C library, simply type 'make' in the terminal.
 To build the sample app, type 'make -f make_demo'.
 This will build the 'demo' executable to show